Jackson Park station (CTA)

 Jackson Park was a station on the Jackson Park Branch of the Chicago "L".
-The station opened on May 12, 1893, and closed on March 4, 1982, when "L" service on the Jackson Park branch was suspended due to structural defects in the Dorchester bridge over the Illinois Central Railroad.
+The station opened on May 12, 1893, and closed on March 4, 1982, when "L" service on the Jackson Park Branch was suspended due to structural defects in the Dorchester bridge over the Illinois Central Railroad.
 The station was later demolished.
-The station was the terminal of the Jackson Park branch from October 31, 1893 until March 4, 1982.
+The station served as the terminal of the Jackson Park Branch from October 31, 1893 until March 4, 1982.